Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Main results

-The RHMC process thus corresponds to the Hamiltonian dynamics associated with $H$, with the velocity/momentum being refreshed at the arrival times of an independent homogeneous Poisson process of intensity $\lref$.
 The refreshment is done in an auto-regressive manner.
 From now on, we will restrict ourselves for BPS and RHMC to $0<\alpha<1$.
 The reason for using $\alpha>0$ is that it allows us to establish the Feller property which greatly simplifies the rest of the proofs.
-Since the autoregressive process mixes exponentially fast there is no loss in terms of mixing potentially at the cost of more frequent refreshments, something which has also been observed empirically.
+Since the autoregressive process mixes exponentially fast there is no loss in terms of mixing potentially at the cost of more frequent refreshments, something which has also been observed empirically. \begin{remark} As one of the referees kindly suggested, one may attempt to couple the process with $\alpha=0$ with the process at $\alpha_n=o(1)$ in order to extend the result to the case $\alpha=0$.
+Unfortunately, the obvious line of attack requires one to couple the full $n$-dimensional velocity vector at refreshments, so the maximal coupling deteriorates with the growing dimension; this approach would require a quantitative version of Theorem~\ref{thm:weakconv}.
+It is possible that a different coupling can be used, but we did not pursue this issue further. \end{remark}